Saluting Sydney Women

 Professor Dame Marie Bashir AD, CVO has been the Patron of Sydney Community Foundation since its inception in 2004.

-Westpac Ruby Connection for their continuing support of Saluting Sydney Women as a Major Event Partner.
+Glow Capital Partners for their support of Saluting Sydney Women as a Major Event Partner.

 Dermalogica our Major Sponsor Sydney Women's Fund